samettemurcin/ultraprocessed/PRD.md

   - multiple languages → best-effort detection (v1 may prioritize English)

 **Acceptance Criteria**
-- Scan-to-verdict median time ≤ 3 seconds on modern devices (target; measured in QA).
+- Scan-to-verdict median time ≤ 3 seconds on modern devices
 - User can rescan in one tap.

 ### 6.2 OCR Processing